-- 5.1.2 What salaries, allowances and services are members of the House of Commons entitled to during a dissolution? - Salaries and allowances: During a dissolution of Parliament, members of the House of Commons continue to receive their sessional allowances (salary) and to make pension contributions and are entitled to certain other benefits.
-Members who receive additional salaries for the positions of Speaker, Deputy Speaker, leaders of opposition parties, house leaders of the opposition parties, and chief whips of all parties continue to be eligible for these allowances. - Insurance benefits: Health and dental care coverage for members continue during dissolution. - Budgets: Members may continue to use their member's office budget and petty cash account during dissolution, subject to some limitations.
+- Salaries and allowances During a dissolution of Parliament, members of the House of Commons continue to receive their sessional allowances (salary) and to make pension contributions, and they are entitled to certain other benefits.
+Members who receive additional salaries for the positions of Speaker, Deputy Speaker, leaders of opposition parties, house leaders of the opposition parties, and chief whips of all parties continue to be eligible for these allowances. - Insurance benefits Health and dental care coverage for members continue during dissolution. - Budgets Members may continue to use their member's office budget and petty cash account during dissolution, subject to some limitations.
 Resources provided to members to support their parliamentary functions may not be used for election purposes.

-To ensure continuity in the administration of the House of Commons during dissolution, the budget of the Speaker and the Deputy Speaker continue until a new Speaker and Deputy Speaker are elected.
+To ensure continuity in the administration of the House of Commons during dissolution, the budgets of the Speaker and the Deputy Speaker continue until a new Speaker and Deputy Speaker are elected.

-The budgets of party research offices, offices of the leaders of opposition parties, house leaders of opposition parties and chief whips of all parties may be used during dissolution, but these offices and house officers should not spend more than $1/12^{th}$ of their annual budgets for each full month between the date of dissolution and election day.
+The budgets of party research offices, offices of the leaders of opposition parties, house leaders of opposition parties and chief whips of all parties may be used during dissolution, but these offices and house officers should not spend more than one-twelfth of their annual budgets for each full month between the date of dissolution and election day.
 The budgets of national caucus chairs and of the deputy chair and assistant deputy chair of the Committees of the Whole are suspended upon dissolution.

-If any of the resources provided to members or House officers to support their parliamentary functions are used for election purposes, the House of Commons must be reimbursed the equivalent dollar value.
+If any of the resources provided to House members or officers to support their parliamentary functions are used for election purposes, the House of Commons must be reimbursed the equivalent dollar value, as follows:

-- Travel: As of the date of dissolution, members may no longer claim expenses for travel within their constituencies or the province or territory in which their constituency is located.
-However, during dissolution members are entitled to the equivalent of one return trip per week between Ottawa and their constituency. - Mailing privileges: Members are provided with limited free mailing privileges and a special bulk mailing rate during the life of a Parliament.
-These privileges end 10 calendar days after Parliament is dissolved. - Library of Parliament: Members, including those who have decided not to run again, continue to have access to the services of the Library of Parliament and may request information and documentation.
+- Travel As of the date of dissolution, members may no longer claim expenses for travel within their constituencies or the province or territory in which their constituency is located.
+However, during dissolution members are entitled to the equivalent of one return trip per week between Ottawa and their constituency. - Mailing privileges Members are provided with limited free mailing privileges and a special bulk mailing rate during the life of a Parliament.
+These privileges end 10 calendar days after Parliament is dissolved. - Library of Parliament Members, including those who have decided not to run again, continue to have access to the services of the Library of Parliament and may request information and documentation.
 During dissolution, however, research and analysis services for members of the House of Commons are limited to completing research requested before the election call; assisting members with technical questions for the benefit of constituents; providing copies of previously prepared research papers; and providing copies of Library publications.
-The Library's research and analysis services for senators on non-partisan matters related to parliamentary duties continue. - Members' offices: Members' Ottawa offices remain open to provide services to constituents, and constituency offices may do so as well.
-It should be noted that employees of members of the House of Commons are hired to support their parliamentary functions; therefore, during dissolution, any election-related work performed by these employees must be undertaken outside of normal working hours and not in the Ottawa or constituency offices.
-36
+The Library's research and analysis services for senators on non-partisan matters related to parliamentary duties continue. - Members' offices Members' Ottawa offices remain open to provide services to constituents, and constituency offices may do so as well.
+It should be noted that employees of members of the House of Commons are hired to support their parliamentary functions; therefore, during dissolution, any election-related work performed by these employees must be undertaken outside of normal working hours and not in the Ottawa or constituency offices.36